rugbyprof/1063-Data-Structures/Assignments/12-FinalExam/README.md

     int len = MyList.Length(); // the list is now empty, so len == 0
 }
 /*
-Takes a non-empty list and removes the front node, and returns the data which was in that node.
+Takes a non-empty list and removes (deletes) the front node, and returns the data which was in that node.
 */
 int List::Remove() {
 // your code...